Timothy W. Wood

 - 7/27/2017: My website is being modernized.
 An archive of the old site is available here.

-- 6/18/2017: Our paper on CPU scheduling and backpressure for NF service chains will appear at SIGCOMM 2017 and our joint work with HPE Labs on NFV interconnects will appear at the KBNets workshop!
+- 6/18/2017: Our paper on CPU scheduling and backpressure for NF service chains will appear at SIGCOMM 2017 - congrats Wei and Sameer!
+Our joint work with HPE Labs on NFV interconnects will appear at the KBNets workshop.

 - 5/26/2017: I have been officially promoted to Associate Professor with Tenure at GW!
 I’ll be on sabbatical for the 2017-2018 school year.